sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/index.md

 ---

-With Sensible's Zapier integration, you can transform data in PDFs and other documents into emails, databases, Google sheets, and other Zapier-supported destinations.
+With Sensible's Zapier integration, you can transform data in PDFs and other document file types into emails, databases, Google sheets, and other Zapier-supported destinations.

 For example, you can extract data in 1040 tax forms: